viewup/custom-404/README.md

 ## Installation

 Custom 404 uses Kirki Toolkit plugin to allow better customization.
-You will be prompted to install it when you use Custom 404 for the first time.
+You will be prompted to install it when you use the plugin for the first time.

+## Development

+The plugin is developed on GitHub.
+Pull requests are welcome.
+Check the Develop Branch for latest version.